This is my obligatory post on quitting my job and traveling around the world with the lessons I’ve learned since becoming a digital nomad blogger.

 Look up.
 Walk out of your front door.
 Do stuff.
 Nurture your body and mind.
 Discover the world you live in.
 Be a wanderlust king, get on the road.
 Move.
 Walk.
 Travel without a schedule.
 Be at liberty to wander the streets with no particular place to go.
 Explore another city until your feet ache.

 Life is short.
 Memento mori.
 Carpe diem.
 Seize the day.
 Ichi-go ichi-e.
 Eat, drink, and be merry, for tomorrow you may die.
 Remember all that stuff from the motivational quotes that you read on Pinterest and just go for it.
-And wow, what a ride it will be!
+And wow, what a ride you will have as a digital nomad!